optimusgride/teams_awake_fix/README.md

 ## Overview
 The script my mouving around your mouse if you start it on Teams' windows and keep its status always ON.
 In parallele this action block your laptop to go asleep.
-## Disclaimer: This product is independently developed by my in Python.
+## Disclaimer: This product is independently developed by me in Python.
 Everyone can use it for free.
 ## Features
 Please start mouse_around.exe or compilate it by yourself.
 Open Teams, put your mouse in a field of window Teams and press Ctrl+Alt+1.
 Mouse will start to move.
 To stop it, please press Esc.
 ## Demo